Kiara Advani: Early work and struggle (2014–2019)

-Rise to prominence (2019–present)
+Rise to prominence (2019–)

 Advani received wider attention later in 2019 for Sandeep Reddy Vanga's romantic drama Kabir Singh, starring Shahid Kapoor.
 The film had a worldwide gross of over ₹378 crore becoming her highest-grossing release, but critics panned it due to its depiction of misogyny and toxic masculinity.
 Rajeev Masand bemoaned that her passive character "offers the actress little to work with".
 She then starred in the comedy Good Newwz alongside Akshay Kumar, Kareena Kapoor Khan and Diljit Dosanjh, about two couples tryst with in vitro fertilization.
 Namrata Joshi opined, "Dosanjh and Advani are all about the amplification of the boisterous, kitschy Punjabi stereotype but they play it with an infectious cheer."
 Both Kabir Singh and Good Newwz grossed over ₹200 crores each domestically, ranking among the year's highest-grossing films.
 She won the IIFA Award for Best Supporting Actress for her performance in Good Newwz.

 In 2020, Advani starred in Johar's production Guilty, a Netflix film about sexual assault.
-Ektaa Malik of The Indian Express believed that she had been "reduced to the 'tortured-artistic-creative' types" She then played the wife of Akshay Kumar's character in Raghava Lawrence's horror comedy Laxmii, in which Kumar's character gets possessed by a transgender ghost.
+She played Nanki Dutta, a troubled college student.
+While Ektaa Malik of The Indian Express believed that she had been "reduced to the 'tortured-artistic-creative' types", Rohan Nahaar of Hindustan Times commended her "absolutely electric performance as the unreliable Nanki".
+Advani was nominated for Best Actress in a Web Original Film at Filmfare OTT Awards.
+She then played the wife of Akshay Kumar's character in Raghava Lawrence's horror comedy Laxmii, in which Kumar's character gets possessed by a transgender ghost.
 Laxmii was released digitally on Disney+ Hotstar owing to the COVID-19 pandemic, and met with negative reviews.
 Even so, it attained a strong viewership on the platform.
 In her final release of 2020, Advani starred in the unremarkable romantic comedy Indoo Ki Jawani (2020).
+While praising her look and styling in the film, The Times of India's Ronak Kotecha was unimpressed with Advani's comic timing.
+It failed commercially.

-Advani next featured in the war film Shershaah (2021), based on the life of army officer Vikram Batra (played by Sidharth Malhotra), in which she played Batra's girlfriend.
+Advani next featured in the war film Shershaah (2021), based on the life of army officer Vikram Batra (played by Sidharth Malhotra), in which she played Dimple Cheema, Batra's girlfriend.
 The film released digitally on Amazon Prime Video, on which it became the most-streamed Indian film.
 Anna M. M. Vetticad of Firstpost opined that Advani "sparkles" in her brief role.
 She received a nomination for the Filmfare Award for Best Actress.